khulnasoft-lab/design.khulnasoft.com/contents/components/pagination.md

   - list
 ---

-Breaking up lists and distributing the results using pagination helps the user parse a large number of items whenever there are too many results to show at once.

-## Definition

-Pagination breaks up results into several pages with controls for navigating to a specific page and to the next or previous pages.
+Pagination is used to help user parse a large number of items on a page, whenever there are too many results to show at once.
+Pagination breaks up results into several pages with controls for navigating to a specific page, and to the next or previous pages.

 ## Usage